dmparrishphd/Shapiro-CORW/README.md

 # Shapiro-CORW

+This repository is part of Shapiro.

-Part of Shapiro (Create Once, Read and Write Many Times)
+Files in this repository are intended to be "Create Once, Read and Write Many Times:"

+ - subdirectories are intended never to be deleted.

+ - files are intended never to be deleted, but may be modified.